dirkliu/rollup-plugin-vue3-svg-inline/README.md

 # rollup-plugin-vue3-svg-inline
-import svg as a component in vue
+Import svg as a component in vue3